inhandnet/InGateway-firmware-EN/IG902-User-Manual-EN.md

 Caution:

 - Serial port settings on the IG902 must be the same as those on the terminals connected to it.
-- DTU and GPS IP forwarding cannot be enabled at the same time.
+- DTU and GPS serial forwarding cannot be enabled at the same time.

 <a id="dtu1"> </a>